-OPERATION AND FINANCIALS
+OPERATION AND FINANCES

 Yes.
-The SNF has no shareholders and engages in no business or commercial activities.
-The SNF’s income and assets are devoted to the public benefit through its four core program areas: Arts and Culture, Education, Health and Sports, and Social Welfare.
+SNF has no shareholders and engages in no business or commercial activities.
+SNF’s financial resources are devoted to the public benefit through its four core program areas: Arts and Culture, Education, Health and Sports, and Social Welfare.

-2. Does the SNF fundraise?
+2. Does SNF fundraise?

-Since its inception in 1996, the SNF has approved grant commitments of $1.9 billion / €1.6 billion, allocated among 3,685 grants to nonprofit organizations in 111 nations around the world.
-The SNF does not make grants to individuals.
+Since 1996, SNF has committed more than $3.4 billion through more than 5,100 grants to nonprofit organizations in more than 135 countries around the world.
+These include SNF’s major ongoing Health Initiative in Greece.
+SNF does not make grants to individuals.

 5. Are grants distributed equally among the four core program areas?

-Excluding the Stavros Niarchos Foundation Cultural Center (SNFCC), the SNF’s funding is almost equally divided between grants in Greece and international ones.
-The SNFCC is the SNF’s largest single commitment.
-The project's total budget of $867mil (€630mil) includes two grants of $6 mil (€5mil) each to the National Library of Greece and the Greek National Opera respectively, aiming to support the organizations’ transition to their new facilities.
-This support represents a significant contribution to Greece’s future, at a critical historical juncture, and engine for short- to mid-term economic stimulus, which is essential under the current circumstances.
+The SNFCC was created through SNF’s largest single grant to date.
+The project's total budget of $861 million included two grants of $6 million each to the National Library of Greece and the Greek National Opera, supporting the organizations’ transition to their new facilities at the SNFCC.
+This support represents a significant investment in Greece’s future at a critical historical juncture.

 In addition to its ongoing grantmaking, SNF has continued to respond to the urgent needs of a Greek society faced with the severe effects of the socioeconomic crisis through three major grant initiatives totaling $380 million, which have almost been completed.